On this occasion I’m not talking about Googling your website or getting found online.

 We’re asked about this a lot, so lets see if we can clear a few things up for you.

 Ever wondered how those pesky ads show up?
 You know the ones.
 The ad’s that knew you wanted a holiday, home loan or a flea treatment for your pet before you did.
 Well-read on and I will explain.
 Or perhaps I should say, don’t read on if you don’t want to know the answer, hint – some of you won’t.

-Well, the answer is reasonably easy to explain and it’s also the reason online advertising – in particular Facebooks Ads and Google Ads are so effective at putting your product in front of the right people at the right time.
+And it’s also the reason online advertising – in particular Facebook Ads and Google Ads are so effective at putting your product in front of the right people at the right time.

 You see, you have a digital signature.
-Not the type that you sign documents with using your Apple Pencil, but the kind that associates a number to you so that companies like Google and Facebook can trade your data.
+Not the type that you sign documents with using your Apple Pencil, but the kind that associates a number to you and your profile so that companies like Google and Facebook can trade your data.
 Yes, you read correctly, they trade your data.

 But Andy, I use incognito mode AND delete my browser history.
 Also, my Facebook privacy settings are super tight.

 Sorry champ, but today, that don’t mean shit.